 Peach Shortcake

-Last, but not least, take a break from strawberry shortcake to enjoy a peach version of this beloved recipe.
-Fold peeled and sliced peaches with peach glaze (found in the produce section) and refrigerate until cold, about 2 hours.
-Once cool, top a layer of shortcake with half the peach mixture and whipped cream.
-Add a second layer of cake and repeat the peach and whipped cream layers.
+Once cool, top a shortcake layer with half the peach mixture and whipped cream.
+Add a second cake layer and repeat the peach and whipped cream layers.
 Serve immediately or wrap in plastic wrap and store in the refrigerator.

-Peaches are one the best summer fruits and their uses are endless.
+Peaches are one the best summer fruits, and their uses are endless.
 However, you aren’t limited by the traditional peach pie or cobbler.
 Branch out and try something new.
 You also don’t have to spend a lot of money or let the fruit go to waste.
 There are many ways to save money and preserve peaches for later use.